 This week actually sees Red Redemption as the only newcomer to the top 10, although all things considered - who'd want to launch next to them.
 The rest of the list is basically last week reshuffled but we have a few honourable mentions.

 Quite expectedly perhaps, Arthur Morgan's story sits as the second fastest selling game of the year.
-The fastest selling one remains FIFA 19, a testament to how low gaming standards and the love of footy can actually encourage lazy yet expensive game development.
+The fastest selling one remains FIFA 19, a testament to how and the love of footy can actually encourage lazy yet expensive game development.

-Last week's Call of Duty Black Ops 4 is doing well, having slid once spot to accommodate Red Dead Redemption, followed by FIFA 19.
+Last week's is doing well, having slid once spot to accommodate Red Dead Redemption, followed by FIFA 19.
 Forza Horizon 4 is keeping up its impressive results as well, climbing up one place to fourth.
-The arrival of its long-awaited route creator recently has expanded the game significantly, making it a gift that keeps on giving.
+The arrival of its long-awaited recently has expanded the game significantly, making it a gift that keeps on giving.

 It is said that physical sales will pick up significantly, what with the Christmas shopping sprees and all, but until then - this week's top 10 of the UK's all-formats chart are:

 - Lego DC Super-Villains

 - Super Mario Party